citp/privacy-policy-historical/r/ro/roo/roomsketcher.com.md

-> *The following text is extracted and transformed from the roomsketcher.com privacy policy that was archived on 2012-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121220191803id_/http%3A//www.roomsketcher.com/en/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the roomsketcher.com privacy policy that was archived on 2013-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130511013550id_/http%3A//www.roomsketcher.com/privacy) for the most accurate reproduction.*

+# RoomSketcher

-# Privacy policy for Viseno | RoomSketcher
+## Privacy policy for Viseno

 Revised as per 8 April 2009